-We purchased a partially completed building in which we plan to operate for \$625 in the first quarter of 2017.
-No depreciation has been recorded as the asset has not been placed in service.
+In the first quarter of 2017, we purchased a partially completed building, for \$625, in which we plan to operate, and invested \$27 in improvements to the building in the second quarter.
+No depreciation has been recorded as the building has not been placed in service.
+We anticipate another \$400 in the third quarter of 2017 in costs associated with this project.